USS San Jacinto (CVL-30): Philippines

 As American troops landed on Leyte in the central Philippines on 20 October, San Jacinto provided close air support.
-On 24 October, this mission was interrupted by news of the three-pronged approach of the Japanese fleet which precipitated the Battle of Leyte Gulf, which was the largest fleet battle in naval history.
+On 24 October, this mission was interrupted by news of the three-pronged approach of the Japanese fleet, which precipitated the Battle of Leyte Gulf, the largest fleet battle in naval history.

 San Jacinto sent planes against the central force in the Sibuyan Sea, then raced north to launch strikes against the northern force, resulting in heavy damage to the Japanese carriers and surface combatants off Cape Engaño.
 On 30 October, her fighters furnished air protection over Leyte while her guns shot down two planes attempting suicide attacks on the ship.
-After a pause at Ulithi, the carrier joined in attacks on the Manila Bay area; then took a side trip to Guam to exchange air groups, receiving Air Group 45.
+After a pause at Ulithi, the carrier joined in attacks on the Manila Bay area, then took a side trip to Guam to exchange air groups, receiving Air Group 45.
 She received slight damage during a typhoon in December 1944.

 After completing repairs at Ulithi, San Jacinto and the rest of her fast carrier force entered the South China Sea and launched massive air attacks on the airfields of Formosa and against shipping at Cam Ranh Bay, French Indochina, and at Hong Kong.
 By refueling and replenishing at sea, Task Force 38 was able to continue its pressure on the enemy and strategic support for the American invasion of Luzon by strikes against the Ryukyu Islands.

 Attacks over Japan

 Next, San Jacinto joined in the first carrier strikes against the home islands of Japan.
 During the raids on 16 and 17 February 1945, carrier-based aircraft shot down many enemy planes during fierce dogfights over airfields in the Tokyo area.
 These operations were designed to cover the imminent invasion of Iwo Jima.
-Next came air support for the landing Marines, followed by further strikes against Tokyo and Okinawa before San Jacinto returned to Ulithi.
+Next came air support for the landing marines, followed by further strikes against Tokyo and Okinawa before San Jacinto returned to Ulithi.